odu-cs625-datavis/public/Spr22/Syllabus.md

 ## Meeting Times and Course Delivery Method

 This course will be organized based on the "flipped classroom" model.
+This course has been originally developed by Dr. Michele Weigle.
+I will continue the same format for the course.
 Students will be assigned readings and homework that will be due before the class meeting time.
 There will be few, if any, lectures by the instructor.
 Class time will be spent on discussions of the readings and assignments, demonstrations, and in-class work. *It is essential that each student be fully prepared to participate in class discussions each week.*

-This course will be delivered in a hybrid method, with one face-to-face section in a traditional classroom and several online sections available:
+This course will be delivered face-to-face in a traditional classroom:

-* CRN 18816 - in-person (TR 9:30-10:45am, ECSB 2120)
+* CRN 31662 - in-person (TR 9:30-10:45am, KAUF 213)
-* CRN 18819 - WC2 (in Hampton Roads)
-* CRN 18820 - WC5 (in Virginia, but outside of Hampton Roads)
-* CRN 18821 - WC7 (in the US, but outside of Virginia)
-* CRN 18990 - WC8 (outside of the US)

-All course materials, including the link to the Zoom class session, will be made available in Blackboard.
-The audio of in-person class meetings and all materials projected in class will be live streamed via Zoom and recorded for later viewing. *Online students are strongly encouraged to actively participate in the Zoom session during the regular class meeting time.* Online students must meet the same deadlines as face-to-face students.
+All course materials will be made available in Blackboard.
 All deadlines are based on the local timezone in Norfolk, VA.

-### Fall 2021 COVID-19 Policies
+### Spring 2022 COVID-19 Policies

-As announced on [August 11](https://www.odu.edu/news/2021/8/message_from_preside), all students, faculty, and staff who participate in on-campus activites must be fully vaccinated or have received an exemption (and be tested weekly).
+As announced on [January 3rd](https://www.odu.edu/news/2022/1/covid_19_update_spri#.YdXaDmjMJPY), all students, faculty, and staff who participate in on-campus activites must be fully vaccinated or have received an exemption (and be tested weekly).
 In addition, face masks are required for all individuals in indoor public spaces, including classrooms.
 I have been fully vaccinated.

-Students who are uncomfortable with participating in the classroom are encouraged to switch to the WC2 section to enable other students who might prefer the face-to-face environment to have a seat.

 *You are strongly encouraged to stay home if you are not feeling well.*

+This course may have to modify its in-person instruction based on guidance from ODU and the Virginia Department of Health.
+It may entail moving to an online format if COVID-19 infections require such a move.
+Students should pay close attention to class announcements on Blackboard for changes to course delivery.
 The provision of face-to-face lectures and live Zoom streams are contingent on the setup of the classroom and supporting equipment, and the general level of COVID-19 activity in the Hampton Roads area.
-If I become uncomfortable with the safety precautions being taken, or feel that the classroom environment and equipment detract from the quality of the course, then I reserve the right to change to a pure web conferencing delivery mode. *Additional notes related to ODU's Fall 2021 semester and COVID-19 may be added to this syllabus nearer to the beginning of the semester.*
+If I become uncomfortable with the safety precautions being taken, or feel that the classroom environment and equipment detract from the quality of the course, then I reserve the right to change to a pure web conferencing delivery mode. *Additional notes related to ODU's Spring 2022 semester and COVID-19 may be added to this syllabus nearer to the beginning of the semester.*

 ## Requirements